asc-csa/Scisat-App/README.md

 ## Navigation and files

- - scisat.py and alouette.py are the main applications where each component and the layout of the application is defined

- - run.py contains the dispatcher to run both apps on the same server
+ - [run.py](run.py) contains the dispatcher to run both apps on the same server

- - flask_app.py is the welcoming page when no satellite is specified.
+ - [flask_app.py](flask_app.py) is the welcoming page when no satellite is specified.
 It could later be modified to click directly on the links leading to the applications.

+ - [scisat.py](scisat_app/scisat.py) and [alouette.py](alouette_app/alouette.py) are the main applications where each component and the layout of the application is defined

- - requirements.txt contains the python librairies used for the app.
+ - [requirements.txt](requirements.txt) contains the python librairies used for the app.

- - /alouette_app contains the files to run the Alouette App.
+ - [/alouette_app](alouette_app) contains the files to run the Alouette App.

- - /scisat_app contains the files to run the SCISAT App.
+ - [/scisat_app](scisat_app) contains the files to run the SCISAT App.

- - /data contains the processed csv data from the feature extraction pipeline for Alouette as well as the NetCDF data for SCISAT.
+ - [/data](data) contains the processed csv data from the feature extraction pipeline for Alouette as well as the NetCDF data for SCISAT.

 ## Accessibility and branding